-Mould issues in the current library ceiling mean that the library services will be moving to a new location in the old ANZ building while decisions are made on next steps.
+Mould issues in the current library ceiling mean that the library services have had to move to a new location in the old ANZ building while decisions are made on next steps.

 In July this year, test results came back from the patch of mould on the library ceiling and the library was closed briefly to treat the facility to kill off any live spores from black mould that could cause issues for staff and library users.

 The mould was treated and repairs done, but the leaking roof has been a constant problem in the building.
 Over the years it has been regularly patched and repaired to stop leaks.